 However, there is an alternative to receiving your bonus directly via your payroll.
 Vouchers up to the value of €500.00 per year can be granted tax free from an employer.
 This can be a voucher from a specific retail outlet, or one that is accepted by a wide range of stores.
 For a higher rate tax payer this could mean a tax saving of €260.00 on a €500.00 payment

-Tax Rebates in the New Year – your P60
+Tax Rebates in the New Year – Your Details are Live

 Get Your Money Back